wisskarrou/medical_imaging_project/README.md

 # Medical imaging project
 My solution to a data challenge:

+*report.pdf: the report presenting my work on this data challenge, my different attempts and the results obtained

 *train_input/moco_features: the features of the tiles of the slides of all patients of the training set

 *test_input/moco_features: the features of the tiles of the slides of all patients of the test set